“THE DAY SHE LET GO OF THE THINGS THAT WERE WEIGHING HER DOWN, WAS THE DAY SHE BEGAN TO SHINE THE BRIGHTEST.” Katrina Mayer

 - Write your appointments and errands on a calendar, or use a mobile app

 - Make two lists.
-One to prioritize tasks and one for things that can wait until you get to it.
+One to prioritize tasks and the other for things that can wait

-- Break tasks down into small segments to avoid getting overwhelmed and stay on track
+- Break tasks down into small segments to stay on track and avoid getting overwhelmed

 - Do one thing at a time.